timescale/docs/timescaledb/quick-start/node.md

     }, { timestamps: false });
     ```

-1. FIXME Instantiate a `PageLoads` object and save it to the database.
+1. Instantiate a `PageLoads` object and save it to the database.

 </Collapsible>